Cherries

 Benefits, Nutritional Profile and How to.

-Cherries, while small in stature, are highly regarded as a nutrient-dense fruit due to its high antioxidant as well as anti-inflammatory properties.
+Cherries, while small in stature, are highly regarded as a nutrient-dense fruit due to their high antioxidant and anti-inflammatory properties.
 In fact, one cup of cherries (about 21 cherries) has around 15% of your daily recommended allowance of vitamin C.

 Cherries Nutritional Profile